-- Students MUST provide their own hard drives for project storage and editing.
-The recommended minimum drive is a 1TB USB2 7200RPM drive.
-Thunderbolt and USB A and C drives are supported.
-Drives must be formatted for Mac computers. - We also recommend you have an additional hard drive to back up all of your media files and work. - STUDENTS ARE NOT REQUIRED TO OWN A MAC PERSONAL COMPUTER.
-Instructors will provide information on working on files between Mac and PC based computers. - Students should also have a flash drive (also formatted for Mac computers) available for every inperson class/lab to copy assignments and media, and to hand in film work.
+- STUDENTS ARE NOT REQUIRED TO OWN A MAC PERSONAL COMPUTER.
+Instructors will provide information on working on files between Mac and PC based computers. - Students should also have a flash drive (also formatted for Mac computers) available for every in-person class/lab to copy assignments and media, and to hand in film work.
 Please note, they are very unstable storage devices and are not to be used in place of a hard drive. - Students are required to provide their own media cards on which to record their video assignments.
 It is advised to bring them to every in-person class/lab.
-Recommended is a Class 10 16 gig card. - When possible, students will be expected to work on the Media Lab computers (0T14) on the Applebased editing software.
-CLEANING ORIENTATION WILL BE PROVIDED AND STRICT HEALTH-SAFETY PROTOCOLS WILL BE FOLLOWED. - Acceptable editing software includes Adobe Premiere, Apple's Final Cut Pro 7 and Final Cut X, DaVinci Resolve, AVID, iMovie or Windows Movie Maker.
-Consult your instructor regarding any other editing software. - Students are required to provide their own headphones.
+Recommended is a Class 10 16 gig card. - When possible, students will be expected to work on the Media Lab computers (0T14) on the Apple-based editing software. - Acceptable editing software includes Adobe Premiere, Apple's Final Cut Pro 7 and Final Cut X, DaVinci Resolve, AVID, iMovie or Windows Movie Maker.
+Consult your instructor regarding any other editing software.